-Mediating a high conflict divorce.
-Sometimes people assume that the only way to handle their divorce with a high conflict partner is to “lawyer up” and “buckle down” for the roller coaster ride.
+Mediating a high-conflict divorce.
+Sometimes people assume that the only way to handle their divorce with a high-conflict partner is to “lawyer up” and “buckle down” for the roller coaster ride.
 Statistically, this approach leads to increased conflict and less satisfaction with the results.
-There are also enormous financial and emotional costs,… Read More »
+There are also enormous financial and emotional costs, which can… Read More »

 One of the first questions I ask my clients is “Has there been a decision to divorce?”
 I ask because couples seek help at various stages of their marriage crisis.
 Sometimes both people are quite sure they’re ready for divorce.
 Often, only one person is.
 And sometimes, neither party is sure they want a divorce, but… Read More »

 What do conflict coaching and mediation have in common?
 Like mediation, the conflict coaching process is voluntary, confidential, and involves a neutral facilitator to address ways to resolve conflict; divorce mediation helps two or more people arrive at mutual agreements whereas conflict coaching helps one party understand and manage conflict.

 Whose house for the holidays?
 The holidays can be an especially stressful time when you are going through a separation or divorce.
 It’s hard to get into the holiday spirit when your family is in limbo or separated and you’re feeling anxious, angry, or hurt.
 But there are many ways that parents can create… Read More »